indiana-university/rivet-react/src/components/Header/Header.md

 A header is a section at the top of each page that contains the title of your website or application and the IU trident logo.
 Headers can also contain navigation links and a search button.

 Branding guidelines require each site to have an IU-branded header.
-For more information on web branding guidelines, visit [brand.iu.edu](brand.iu.edu).

 View the [Rivet documentation for Header](https://rivet.iu.edu/components/header/).